 By Christopher Brown of OCDCarCare.com – 25 March 2014

 In Mid December of 2013, I had the opportunity to travel to Seattle and train with Jason Killmer in what came to be known as the “Seattle Shine Bonanza.”
-This was an intensive 4 1/2 day clinic on all things wet sanding (color sanding), focusing primarily on hand wet sanding techniques, inside a non-heated 39 degree garage on a rainy weekend.
+This was an intensive 4 1/2 day clinic on all things wet sanding, focusing primarily on wet sanding hand techniques– inside a non-heated 39 degree garage on a rainy long weekend.
 There was never a lack of varying defects, paint types, and surfaces to sand or polish.
 Nor was there any shortage of detailed instruction packaged in easily digestible pieces from a passionate instructor.

 For those of you who don’t know of Jason Killmer.. well, You SHOULD!!

 Jason has quietly racked up an extremely impressive resume of work, including some of the biggest award-winning and show stopping vehicles in the last ten years.
 While many of these vehicles have not displayed his name upon on the winner’s awards; they all have one unmistakable thing in common — his signature of shine has touched them all before their biggest moments.
 Most recently he sanded (completely by hand) and buffed out the Pirelli Great 8 Finalist, and eventual 2013 Rilder Award Winning Ford, named “Checkered Past.”

 Jason is renowned in hot rod circles for his ability to leave show car paint looking like colored glass upon finishing his processes.
 He is notoriously meticulous and is well-known for taking up to 10 hours to wet sand and finish each panel!
 To TRULY put this in perspective, this means that a hood, from start to finish, could take between 30-40 hours to complete.
 Most detailers don’t spend 10 hours on a two-step paint correction of an entire car!